danieldotkim/MicMuter/README.md

 # MicMuter
 This Python script allows you to mute or unmute your microphone easily through a tray icon.
-Simply launch the MicMuter.exe file to start using it.

 The default hotkey to mute/unmute is alt+` (tilde).